Due to maintenance work, our HR Management System might be inaccessible on

 • Ability to anticipate, assess and account for political and reputational risk associated with contested or divergent technical issues.

-• At least 5 years’ work experience at a professional level, preferably within an international organisation setting and with field experience.
+• At least 3 to 5 years’ work experience at a professional level, preferably within an international organisation setting and with field experience;

-• Demonstrable expriences in project management knowledge and skills.
+• Demonstrable expriences in stakeholder outreach and networks

 • Evidence of experience with virtual technologies and apps that can be used in creating and engaging virtual networks of collaborators and being able to function virtually.

-• Masters Degree or equivalent in Ecology, Biology, Geography or a relevant field.
+• Masters Degree or equivalent in Ecology, sustainable development or a relevant field;

 • Fluency in English and at least one additional IUCN official language (French or Spanish); demonstrated ability for report writing and ability to communicate complicated technical issues to a wide range of audiences and cultures.

-• Deep understanding of, and passion for, biodiversity conservation.
+• Deep understanding of, and passion for, biodiversity conservation and the role of NbS in addressing global societal challenges.

 • Willing and able to travel internationally on a regular basis and for extended periods.